 Take note that hot water and high dryer heat tend to shrink linen fabric.

-Should you Wash Linen that Says Dry clean Only?
+Should You Wash Linen that Says Dry Clean Only?

-This interesting question will give you peace of mind for all your clothing items that say “Dry Clean Only.”
+This interesting question will give you peace of mind for all your linen clothing items that say “Dry Clean Only.”
 If the tag declares “Dry Clean Only,” it does not mean that it cannot be washed.
 It is up to you and your budget, so professionals can clean them through the dry cleaning method.

 The more structured tailored items such as linen jackets or blazers are better washed “dry clean.”